-Currently, the County Environmental Services Department staff perform the following duties:
+Currently, the County Property and Environmental Resources Department staff perform the following duties:

-Conducting soil verifications during the design process with designers
+- Conducting soil verifications during the design process with septic designers

 Treating the Community's Waste Water